mit-kavli-institute/pdoflow/README.md

 cluster worker pool should be given the smallest amount of privileges.
 And the users authorized to SELECT, UPDATE, and INSERT into the job queue should be limited.

+# TODO
+- Implement priority queues while negating starvation problems.
+- Figure out mechanism for passing ``NaN`` and ``inf`` values since this package is being used in a scientific compute context.
+- See how complicated it would be to orchistrate worker pools.
+So they can coordinate and pass workloads to each other using PostgreSQL.